DrStrangePhD/DrStrangePhD/README.md

 - 💬 Ask me about **The direct relationship of standup attendance/engagement to checking in personally with team members**

 - 💬 That's boring!
-Ask me about **my 4yo's full-blown meltdown on 5/31/22 that May was ending...**
+Ask me about **my kid's full-blown meltdown on 5/31 that May was ending...**
-(**May 2023 UPDATE** -- she's 5 now, and thinks that video is as funny as I do...)

 - 📫 How to reach me: **woodbenwood@gmail.com**